 6. Coin Clinic 2: 1,001 More Frequently Asked Questions

 Coin Clinic 2: 1,001 More Frequently Asked Questions written by Alan Herbert, is a compilation of answers to the most frequently asked questions that the author received through his weekly coin clinic column found in the Numismatic News.
 Its chapter headings are in alphabetical order and its topics are numerous.
 It's a wide-ranging examination of topics beginning collectors will enjoy browsing through.
-It contains answers to questions they may wonder about or perhaps never even thought about asking, but that are great to know.
+It contains answers to questions they may wonder about or perhaps never even thought about asking, but they're great to know.

 7. Strike It Rich With Pocket Change